Loss and Legacy

 Notes

-Students must be present for the entire three-day weekend to earn credit for this course.
-Additional requirements before and after the on-campus weekend are noted in the syllabus.
+Students must be present for the entire on-campus residency to earn credit for this course.
+Additional requirements before and after the on-campus session are noted in the syllabus.
 Tuition does not include hotel accommodations, transportation, or meals.
 International students see important visa information.

 All Sections of this Course